 Passionate about philosophy and a firm believer in the teachings of Socrates, Kazakis’ academic experiences have broadened his horizons and helped to shape his future goals.

 “Philosophy teaches you not necessarily what to think, but it teaches you how to think,” he said adding the value of his English major, “Even the most creative and meticulous thinker in the world will fall short in his or her goals if they are not able to effectively communicate their thoughts in speech and writing.”

-Additionally, Kazakis has developed close-knit relationships with his professors through class time, personal discussions, and employment opportunities.
-These experiences have encouraged him to set his future goal to attend law school, where he plans to blend his areas of study.
+Additionally, Kazakis developed close-knit relationships with his professors through class time, personal discussions, and employment opportunities.
+These experiences encouraged him to set his future goal to attend law school, where he plans to blend his areas of study.

 “I have learned many life lessons and will take my experiences here at Castleton with me forward in life,” he said.